 There are parts kits available from Ebay or what appear to be more reputable vendors like this one

 .
 There are now other vendors on eBay selling new CHRAs for about $250 but not much information is out there on how well those work in practice.
 Try searching the forum for recent experiences.
 Remember that a turbo failure puts your whole motor at risk from bearing metal shrapnel and then ask yourself if you can afford to cheap out on this.
 The chances are that if your VF-40/46 wore to the point that either wheel rubbed on it's housing, that part is scrap.
 Note also you cannot rebuild a turbo in your garage as the wheels absolutely need to be balanced with specialized equipment.
 You will not luck out on this one.
 An unbalanced turbo will quickly shake itself to death at high rpm and the shrapnel may destroy your engine, just like the original.
-To my knowledge no-one here has bought a kit or had a turbo rebuilt by this shop so if you have information please post about it and it will be added to this wiki.
+Six Star Speed now offers a VF-40 rebuild service for $500.
+You could search and see what other members have to say about their experiences with this product.

 Replacement turbo options.